IIP-Design/iip-static-assets/Commons/HelpPage.md

 ### What are upcoming features or updates for the Content Commons?

-We are working on adding additional content types, including articles, audio, PDFs, quizzes, and more.
-We are also adding additional features, starting with the ability to share content on other channels or by creating an embed code.
-Eventually, we will add additional features like user profiles, analytics, and more.
+We are working on adding additional content types, including audio, PDFs, images, and more.
+Future enhancements throughout 2019, we will add additional features like user profiles, enhanced analytics, and more.

 To contact us about adding additional features or for more information on updates, send an email to [design@america.gov](mailto:design@america.gov).

 ---